Exlll/ConfigLib/README.md

 ##### Saving and loading a configuration
 Instances of your configuration class have a `load`, `save` and `loadAndSave` method:
 - `save` dumps all fields which are not `final`, `static` or `transient` to a configuration file.
-  If the file exists, it is overriden; otherwise, it is created.
+  If the file exists, it is overridden; otherwise, it is created.
-- `load` reads the configuration file and updates the instance's values.
+- `load` reads the configuration file and updates the instance's field values.
-- `loadAndSave` loads the configuration file and then calls `save` to update the file's values.
+- `loadAndSave` loads the configuration file and then calls `save` to update the file.
 If the file doesn't exist, it is saved.

 ##### Adding and removing fields